CPS-Cornell/course/docs/labs/Lab0/Lab0.md

   Loop from 1 to N:
     Declare first float
     Declare second float
-    Perform some interger computation such as:
+    Perform some integer computation such as:
     Declare third float = (first float * second float)/(first float + second float)
   Print the elapsed time for the inner loop
 ```